loopj/home-assistant-vantage/README.md

 ### Text Entities

 Vantage *GMem* objects (variables) with a type of *Text* will be created as text entities in Home Assistant, but are hidden by default.

-### Sensors

-Certain Vantage dimmer modules have built-in power, current, and temperature sensors.
-These are created as sensors in Home Assistant, but are not enabled by default to reduce clutter.
-You can enable them from the Home Assistant settings.

-### Covers

-Supported Vantage *Blind* and *BlindGroup* objects will appear as covers in Home Assistant.

 ## Events